yzlnew/tikz_figures/README.md

 ### GRPO with Self-Rewarded

-Self-rewarded GRPO algorithm flowchart with task-specific rubrics and dashed Reference Model
+Self-rewarded GRPO algorithm flowchart with task-specific rubrics, refernce model can be safely ignored here.

 ![GRPO with Self-Rewarded](fig/GRPO_self_reward.png)